jrhenderson1988/jrhenderson1988.github.io/about.md

 Over the course of my career I've used many languages and technologies, but I find that my passion lies within Kotlin, Java, Python and Go as well as Spring Boot and the JVM ecosystem as a whole.
 A lot of my free time is spent working on side projects, watching tech-talks and learning learn new languages and technologies; I currently find myself trying to pick up Rust and Scala.

-I've has the chance to work on some interesting projects throughout my career.
+I've had the chance to work on some interesting projects throughout my career.
 From travel agency websites and marketing intelligence applications to a car-sharing SaaS project and financial trading platforms.

 When I'm not being a nerd, you can find me gaming, listening to music (Rock, Metal & ABBA), playing guitar and socialising.
 I love to travel and learn about other countries, cultures and languages; I particularly love Scandinavia.
 I lived in northern Sweden for a short period of time and speak Swedish more or less fluently.
 I'm also interested in aviation and my dream is to get my pilot's license.